richardturnnidge/kiss/README.md

 `DIV <variable1/value> <variable2>`
 Divides variable1 or value by variable2.
 Result is stored in variable1 as rounded down integer.
 Mod is stored in 'carry flag'

+`SIN  <variable>`
+Sets variable to the SIN of variable.
+Angles go from 0-255 (instead of 0-359 deg).
+Value returned is from 0-127 with carry flag being set to 1 if a negative value.

+`COS  <variable>`
+Sets variable to the COS of variable.
+Angles go from 0-255 (instead of 0-359 deg).
+Value returned is from 0-127 with carry flag being set to 1 if a negative value.

 ## Binary Operations